-- The locations and heights of any new buildings
+- The locations and height ranges of any new buildings

-- How streets, paths and spaces are to be connected, both within the site and with surrounding precincts
+- How streets, paths and spaces would be connected, within the site and with surrounding precincts

-- The suggested relationship between buildings and outdoor spaces
+- The suggested relationships between buildings and outdoor spaces

-- The activities and uses which will take place within the site.
+- The activities and uses which could take place within the site.

-The goal of the masterplan is to create a liveable, sustainable and well-integrated neighbourhood that people enjoy living in, can contribute to and in which they can thrive.
+The goal of the Prahran masterplan is to create a sustainable and well-integrated neighbourhood where residents can thrive.